eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 Once you visit any of the above **endpoints report**, you can scroll down to the specific endpoints of interest: `api_http` or `api_https2` for API endpoints, `p2p` for P2P endpoints, etc.

 ### For EOS Mainnet

 Besides the **endpoints report** URLs listed in the parent section above [How to locate peers](#how-to-locate-peers), the following endpoints are available to add directly to your `config.ini`:

 * P2P Endpoints: https://validate.eosnation.io/eos/reports/config.txt

-As of 6/15/2023, the above P2P endpoint list shows as below:
+The above P2P endpoints list should display something similar to:

 ```ini
 # Endpoints config.ini